codio/site/source/docs/content/authoring/assessments/assessments-code-tests.html.md

 ## Test definition
 Setting up a Code Test within the Guide editor is very simple.
 As you can see from the screenshot below, you should specify the following details

 - **Name** is a short name that describes the test.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
-To supress this text, flip the switch next to the name field.
+To suppress this text, flip the switch next to the name field.
 - **Points** is the score given to the student if the code test passes.
 You can choose any positive numeric value.
 - **Command** is the command to run to invoke your test.
 See the section 'Test code' for more details.
 - **Instructions** is the actual text that should be shown to the user, written in Markdown.